The lights are on

 I have a scar from a right-temporal lobectomy that looks like a question-mark.
 I'm also an Epileptic and I advocate for awareness against stereotyping of those with biological disorders that affect the brain.

-I'm also Two-Spirit; which essentially means that I don't like to be limited to a gender.
+I'm also Two-Spirit (Eieri'I'naru), which essentially means that I don't like to be limited to a gender.
 Of course though, feel free to refer to me as a male, since that is what I am biologically.
 I am pansexual- in the sense that I recognize the beauty in all people and genders.
 It's an old Amerindian tradition that many of our tribal nations practiced that's lately taken on a broader meaning (among mine, there were three genders: male, female, and maorocoti, or that which is both male and female or neither).
 I think a doc about Fred Martinez did a great job of introducing it.

-If you'd like to know a bit more about me, my experience as an Epileptic, or my more important views in terms of writing or other aspects of the Gaming Medium then you should read these blogs:
+If you'd like to know a bit more about me, my experience as an Epileptic, or my more important views in terms of writing or other aspects of the Gaming Medium, then you should read these blogs:

 The Tao of a Writer